Morrizzzzz/RCE_GIS_Intro/README.md

 **Specifically the participant will be trained to use the Free and Open Source Software QGIS.**
 - Create, edit and query vector (points, lines and polygons) data
-- Calculate areas, distances and perform basic decriptive statistics
+- Calculate areas, distances and perform basic descriptive statistics
 - Compare different datalayers with each other (by changing the transparency)
 - Generate thematic maps with vector data
 - Transform data to a different projected coordinate system